CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

    <output omitted for brevity>
    ```

 You now have a deployed and operational golden standard Cumulus Linux architecture.
-For more details about the specific network topology, IP addressing, and how to interact with the features in demonstration, refer to the `README.md` on the demo project page.
+For more details about the specific network topology, IP addressing, and how to interact with the features in demonstration, refer to the `README.md` file on the demo project page.

 ## Automatically Run Production Ready Automation in Cumulus in the Cloud

 This method is the easiest way to experience the final product of the Cumulus golden standard EVPN VXLAN demo configurations.
-This method is best suited to fast track all of the simulation setup and provisioning and start testing any of the official golden standard EVPN VXLAN demo configurations.
+This method is best suited to fast track all the simulation setup and provisioning, and start testing any of the official golden standard EVPN-VXLAN demo configurations.

-If you are interested in taking a closer look at the processes of automation and deployment, and see the actual examples of the infrastructure as code, you need to clone the demo project and manually run the automation playbook to render the configuration as code into the network devices.
-This automated process clones your selected demo repository and runs the Ansible deployment playbook for you with a few easy and convenient clicks from the Cumulus in the Cloud UI.
+If you are interested in taking a closer look at the automation and deployment processes, and see the actual examples of the infrastructure as code, you need to clone the demo project and manually run the automation playbook to render the configuration as code into the network devices.
+This automated process clones your selected demo repository and runs the Ansible deployment playbook for you with a few easy and convenient clicks from Cumulus in the Cloud UI.

 1. Go to {{<exlink url="https://www.cumulusnetworks.com/citc" text="Cumulus in the Cloud">}} to request a demo or to reach your existing simulation.
-2. After you reach your simulation console, choose a demo from the drop down menu on the left panel.
+2. After you reach your simulation console, choose a demo from the dropdown menu on the left panel.

     {{<img src="/images/guides/citc-interface-demo.png" >}}